Coronavirus Business Interruption Loan Scheme (CBILS)

 Support for businesses with a turnover up to £45 million

-If Lloyds Bank do not already currently provide your main Business Current Account, please speak to your main bank for support in the first instance.
+If Lloyds Bank do not provide your main Business Current Account, please speak to your main bank for support in the first instance.

 Key features of the CBIL scheme